-Faculty: Jose J. D'Arruda, Ben A. Bahr2, William D. Brandon1, Rebecca Bullard-Dillard, Thomas A. Dooling3, Paul A. Flowers, Leonard D. Holmes, Benjamin J. Killian, Mark McClure, Quinton Rice, Felicia Scott, Rachel B. Smith, Meredith L. Storms, Roland Stout, Cornelia Tirla, Sailaja Vallabha
+Faculty: Jose J. D'Arruda1, Ben A. Bahr2, William D. Brandon3, Rebecca Bullard-Dillard, Thomas A. Dooling4, Paul A. Flowers, Leonard D. Holmes, Benjamin J. Killian, Mark McClure, Quinton Rice, Felicia Scott, Steven Singletary, Rachel B. Smith, Meredith L. Storms, Roland Stout, Cornelia Tirla, Sailaja Vallabha

 2William C. Friday Distinguished Professor of Molecular Biology and Biochemistry

 The Chemistry and Physics Department offers a Bachelor of Science degree in Chemistry, a Bachelor of Science degree in Applied Physics, and a Bachelor of Science degree in Biotechnology (in conjunction with the Department of Biology)..
 The Chemistry program is approved by the American Chemical Society and offers specializations within the B.S. degree program in the following areas: (1) Professional, (2) Environmental, (3) Biotechnology, (4) Pre-Health Professions, (5) Pre-Pharmacy, and (6) Forensic Chemistry.
 Students completing these programs have been successful at entering professional schools, gaining employment in government and industry, and pursuing graduate studies in chemistry.